mgershowitz/happy-hour/README.md

 - As a user I want to be able to select a completely random drink
 - As a user I want to be able to pick my base alcohol
 - As a user I want to be able to save my favorite drinks and make comments about them
+- As a user I want to be able to ban drinks from my profile
+- As a user I want to  be able to accept or deny my drink